If you recently set up a limited company, can you reclaim any business-related expenses you incurred before you started trading?

 According to s.61 of The Corporation Tax Act 2009, you can claim back any legitimate pre-trading expenses.

-These expenses are treated as if they were incurred on the first day the company went live.
+These expenses are treated as if they were incurred on the first day the company went live (i.e. the first day of trade).

-In fact, you can reclaim any costs incurred up to seven years before the incorporation date.
+In fact, you can reclaim any costs incurred up to seven years before the commencement of trade, provided they were incurred with the genuine intention of starting the business.

 These expenses can be offset against your company’s Corporation Tax liability.